 Proverbs 13:24, “He who spares the rod hates his son, but he who loves him is careful to discipline him.”

-Today as parents we have a choice to either obey what God said in His eternal unchanging Word or follow the ever-changing trends of our godless culture.
-In the past, corporal punishment (spanking) children was a norm.
-It’s how children from biblical times to colonial times were disciplined and taught respect.
-And before we move on, let’s just think about how well it worked.
-Chances are your grandparents were spanked, so do you think your grandparents were better behaved then today’s non-spanked children or worse?
-They were better behaved.
+Today as parents we have a choice to either obey what God said in His eternal unchanging word or what the trendy every changing culture says.
+In the past corporal (physical) punishment for children was a given.
+It’s how children from Biblical times to colonial times were disciplined and taught respect.
+And lets just think about how well it worked… chances are your grandparents were spanked, thus, do you think your grandparents were better behaved then our children today?
+Of course!
 The question itself is almost laughable.

-Our current generation, especially in the U.S., has the highest level of obesity, crime, rebellion, lack of respect, violence, perversion and laziness known to the planet!
-So why do parents keep following the world’s advice over the Bible?
-Sadly, many parents have been convinced that spanking their children is the same as child abuse.
-They believe the lie of our “politically correct culture” that teaches punishment shouldn’t “hurt.”
+Our current generation, especially in the US, has the highest level of obesity, crime, rebellion, lack of respect, violence, perversion, and laziness known to the planet!
+So why do parents keep following Dr. Phil and Oprah’s advice over the Bible?
+Simple, parents have been convinced that spanking their children is the same as child abuse.
+They have believed the lie of our “politically correct culture” that punishment shouldn’t “hurt.”
 This kind of thinking has even lead to the removal of the death penalty for murders and rapists and made the prison system a joke to criminals.
 Hence, the reason criminals have no fear or respect for the law.

 Some might ask, “What about the parents that have abused their kids?”
 To that I answer, “The parents should be arrested and put into jail!”
-Just because someone misuses spanking with his or her children and abuses them doesn’t mean we should reject God’s command to use it.
+Just because someone abuses a thing doesn’t mean we should reject it.
 Abuse and misuse shouldn’t lead to disuse, but rather proper use.

-Here are eight helpful advices on spanking your child in love; (1) Never spank out of anger, (2) Only spank 2-3x to give the sense of discomfort, not injury.
-Red marks should totally disappear within 20-30 minutes, anything that last more than that is injuring the skin, tissue, and muscles, (3) Only spank on their butt or on the hand, (4) Don’t spank more than 2-3x in a day, (5) Never spank with your full strength, (6) Always give a teaching before and after the spanking so your child can understand why they are getting spanked, (7) After the spanking, comfort your child to let them know you still love them and (8) Remember, spanking is less successful after 10-11 years old.
-Be sensitive to when to discontinue the practice.
+Here are some helpful ways to carefully discipline your child, (1) Never spank out of anger, (2) Only spank to give the sense of discomfort, not injury.
+Red marks should totally disappear within 20-30 minutes, anything that last more than that is injuring the skin, tissue, and muscles, (3) Only spank on their butt (or a simple swat on the hand), (4) Do not spank more than 2-3 times, (5) Never spank with your full strength, (6) Always give a teaching before and after the spanking so the child can understand why they are getting spanked, (7) Afterwards, comfort the child to let them know you still love them, and (8) Spanking is less affective after 10-11 years old, thus be sensitive to when to discontinue the practice.

-If you cannot carefully spank your child and follow the guidelines, then please don’t spank your child.
-Know your limits because you may injure your child if you’re not careful.
-At the same time, I believe by the power of the Holy Spirit, God can lead you to discipline your children in a healthy way that will show your love for them by reminding them of the consequences of sin.
-A wise person once said, “We discipline our children for their own sake.
-But we do it in such a way that when they are older they will thank us for it.”
+If you cannot carefully spank your child and follow the guidelines above, than please don’t spank your child at all because you may injury and abuse them.
+However, I believe by the power of the Holy Spirit God can lead you to discipline them in a healthy way and thus show your love for them by reminding them of the consequences of sin.

 - Ask God to teach you the best way to discipline your child.

-- Next time you discipline your child, remember your heavenly Father is watching and one day He will judge you on how you raised your children.
+- Next time you discipline your child, remember, your heavenly Father is watching and one day will judge you on how you raised your kids.